 The WIN network provides development and networking opportunities to women on various topics and supports the development of the internal pipeline.
 The pilot of WIN started in March 2019 and has grown to include 789 active members in offices, distribution centres and retail stores.

 To celebrate WIN and in recognition of International Women’s Day in 2020, we broadcasted a keynote speech from Arlene Dickinson, CEO of business accelerator District Ventures, across the entire organization.
 Store operators who excel in leadership and business were nominated for recognition, and on International Women’s Day were honoured for their contributions.

 Despite the business challenges faced during the COVID-19 Pandemic, our WIN Committee has remained committed to maintaining regularly scheduled opportunities for our operations teams to connect via teleconferencing to engage in these important discussions.

 Since May 2017:

-Ongoing awareness and education is supported by key partnerships established with Catalyst, Canadian Centre of Diversity and Inclusion, Network of Executive Women and Pride at Work.
-In addition to our existing partnerships, we welcome and actively seek new opportunities to engage with community and advocacy organizations at the local, regional and national levels to support our Diversity and Inclusion objectives.
+Ongoing awareness and education is supported by key partnerships established with Catalyst, Canadian Centre for Diversity and Inclusion, Network of Executive Women and Pride at Work.
+In addition to our existing partnerships, we welcome and actively seek new opportunities to engage with community and advocacy organizations at the local, regional and national levels to support our Diversity, Equity and Inclusion objectives.
 Read Less